 The freshness of Bergamot, not just for Connoisseurs

-Perfume Accord: Fougère
+Fragrance Accord: Fougère

 Fougere is translated as 'fern' in English but we don't like this translation, as it implies a single ingredient or smell.